jlfaucher/executor/incubator/ooRexxShell/readme.txt

 Example
 By design, parse pull reads first the queue and then the standard input.
-In the next example, "say hello2" has been pushed to the input queue of ooRexxShell, and "say hello1" comes the standard input.
+In the next example, "say hello2" has been pushed to the input queue of ooRexxShell, and "say hello1" comes from the standard input.
 CMD> echo say hello1 | oorexxshell say hello2
 HELLO2
 HELLO1